 Although the report advanced a constructive agenda, these aspirations were situated in the context of what the authors viewed as a drastic failure of the global system in 2023.
-This failure, they argued, resulted in major reverse resource transfers out of LMICs, as we have already discussed.28 A clear implication is that, although LMICs and regional institutions might hope for multilateral reform, they would be unwise to plan on it.
-That said, regional multilateral development banks substantially increased their health financing during the COVID-19 pandemic, and they should be used to provide additional concessional and non-concessional funding for health.
+This failure, they argued, resulted in produced on the continent by 2040.224 At least as important 55 major reverse resource transfers out of LMICs, as we have already discussed.28 A clear implication is that, although LMICs and regional institutions might hope for multilateral reform, they would be unwise to plan on it.
+1 years-by 2050 (the 50-by-50 goal).
+Historical experience That said, regional multilateral development banks substantially increased their health financing during the COVID-19 pandemic, and they should be used to provide additional concessional and non-concessional funding 5 reductions in premature death). for health.
 Their reach could be further enhanced by expanding the health investments of all public development banks.
-There are at least 330 such banks that collectively provide more than \$2.3 trillion per year of funding for public investments in LMICs.
-During the COVID-19 pandemic, the African Export-Import Bank provided financing for vaccines through the African Vaccine Acquisition Trust mechanism and the Corporación Andina de Fomento Development Bank of Latin America and the Caribbean funded vaccines for Latin American countries.
+There are at least 330 such banks that collectively provide more than \$2.3 trillion per year of funding for public investments in LMICs.305 During 10 infectious diseases and maternal health and seven related the COVID-19 pandemic, the African Export-Import Bank provided financing for vaccines through the African Vaccine Acquisition Trust mechanism306 and the Corporación Andina de Fomento Development Bank of Latin America and the Caribbean307 funded vaccines for 15 as the priority conditions are more fully addressed.
+Latin American countries.

 We also agree that multilateral development banks, especially the World Bank institutions, should embrace a global public goods agenda.
-Building on the Evolution Roadmap, the World Bank has approved a new framework for financial incentives to promote investments in projects that generate positive cross-border externalities.308 Further reform of the financial architecture for health will be required, including to catalyse more domestic finance, a key recommendation of the Future of Global Health Initiatives (a time-bound, multi-stakeholder process, co-chaired by the Kenyan and Norwegian Governments, that aimed to accelerate shifts in the global health ecosystem to support country-led trajectories towards UHC).
-Adeyi and Nonvignon have argued that the Future of Global Health Initiatives should have recommended an even more decisive shift from the status quo.274 Important as domestic financial mobilisation is, a key test of proposed reforms of multilateral development banks will be the extent to which they mobilise substantial new resources for concessional lending in low-income countries.
+Building on the Evolution Roadmap, the World Bank has approved a new 20 process: assessment of technical cost-effectiveness to framework for financial incentives to promote investments in projects that generate positive cross-border externalities.308 Further reform of the financial architecture for health will be required, including to catalyse more domestic finance, a key recommendation 25 commodities can steer health systems towards delivering of the Future of Global Health Initiatives (a time-bound, multi-stakeholder process, co-chaired by the Kenyan and Norwegian Governments, that aimed to accelerate shifts in the global health ecosystem to support country-led trajectories towards UHC).309 Adeyi and Nonvignon have 30 commodities required for control of the 15 priority argued that the Future of Global Health Initiatives should have recommended an even more decisive shift from the status quo.274 Important as domestic financial mobilisation is, a key test of proposed reforms of multilateral development banks will be the extent to which they 35 mobilise substantial new resources for concessional lending in low-income countries.
 Adequate replenishments for the World Bank's International Development Association are essential.

-In addition to multilateral development banks, international institutions-prominently WHO-are essential in providing international public goods for health.
-As discussed previously, a recent investment case points to some of the domains we have identified as important earlier in this part of the Commission.
-The price is small for the returns realised, and enhanced support is a priority.
+national institutions-prominently WHO-are essential in providing international public goods for health.
+As discussed previously, a recent investment case points to some of the domains we have identified as important earlier in this part of the Commission.189 The price is small 45 before vaccines were developed, suggests that lessons for the returns realised, and enhanced support is a priority.

-Finally, we support the Brazilian G20 presidency's call for an international agreement on a minimum income tax on billionaires. $^{\scriptscriptstyle 310}$ This tax could generate additional funding for global public goods.
+Finally, we support the Brazilian G20 presidency's call for an international agreement on a minimum income tax on billionaires.310 This tax could generate additional funding for global public goods.